Space Brat: Plot

 The next day, Blork decides to take his pet poodnoobie Lunk to show and tell.
 When Blork was young, he had found Lunk by accident as he was an unhatched egg that took too long to hatch, resulting in Lunk's mother abandoning him when her other children hatched.
 Blork had taken this remaining egg, thinking it was bad, and threw it against a rock, resulting in tiny baby poodnoobie rolling out.
 At the time, it was so small it fit inside the palm of Blork's hand and feeling guilty, Blork decided to adopt it and name it Lunk.
-Poodnoobies resemble dogs, with he exception being that they have purple fur, three tongues and six legs.
+Poodnoobies resemble dogs, with the exception being that they have purple fur, three tongues and six legs.
 While poodnoobies are notorious for growing to giant proportions, the nursery rules allow Splatoon children to have one pet each as long as they care for it.
 Over time, Lunk grows into a giant pet.
 At school, Lunk gets distracted by a flying bug and ends up destroying the classroom by accident.
 This causes the teacher, Modra Ploogsik, to call the Big Pest Squad to take Lunk away where he will be vaporized like other troublesome animals.
 Feeling responsible for this, Blork decides to immediately run away during class and stowaway on the van carrying Lunk until they reach the Big Pest Squad compound.
 There, he steals a rocket car and manages to scoop up Lunk using the net function of the vehicle.
 Reunited, Blork decides to run away with Lunk to deep space.
 Due to not knowing his way, they end up landing in an unknown place that is inhabited by "Things" which resemble giant lizards.